yaodan-zhang/gas-cloud-platform/util/README.md

 This directory contains the following utility-related files:

 * `helpers.py` - Miscellaneous helper functions
-* `util_config.py` - Common configuration options for all utilities
+* `util_config.ini` - Common configuration options for all utilities

 Each utility should be in its own sub-directory, along with its configuration file, as follows: